 columns and will not produce an error if there is not a column for

 every field.
-The configuration for this module goes in /etc/asterisk/cel_odbc.conf
+The configuration for this module goes in /etc/asterisk/cel_odbc.conf.

 Multiple tables may be configured in

-the cel_odbc
+the cel_odbc configuration file.

 Each goes into its own configuration section.
 The name of the section